meechdw/dotfiles/README.md

 ## Rebuild the Config

 Changes to files other than [flake.nix](./.config/nix/flake.nix) do not require a rebuild since they are symlinked.
-Adding additional files or modifying [flake.nix](./.config/nix/flake.nix) requires a rebuild:
+Adding additional files, removing existing files, or modifying [flake.nix](./.config/nix/flake.nix) requires a rebuild:

 ```bash
 ./rebuild.sh